How to Use Cloudflare CDN with an SSL

 Doing this, will allow you to enable the SSL support with a single click.
-All you have to do is to access Settings tab in your CloudFlare CDN management tool.
+To enable the SSL support, you have to go to your Cloudflare Account -> Advanced Settings page and enable it.

 This means that you cannot use SSL for your www.yourdomain.com pages.